ryanswanstrom/LearnAnalytics-PredictiveAnalyticsForIoT/Labs/LabSQL.md

 ### Reference Data Integration

 Read through this article: https://msdn.microsoft.com/en-us/library/dn266029(v=vs.103).aspx on Synchonizing your SQL database with a reference database.
 Just reading through this article will be sufficient for this hands-on-lab.

+### Troubleshooting the Database Connection Process

+* Make sure you use server name w/o “,1433” as in the diagram/screenshot above.
+* In portal make sure you:
+  - Turn on Firewall (Under Server)
+  - Transparent data encryption (under Database, not Server)
+* In classic portal “Configure” under SQL Database -> Servers (pick your server) and Allow Client ip
+* If you need to reset password use classic portal as described here: http://stackoverflow.com/questions/13790752/password-reset-for-azure-database